lmzh123/CarND-Traffic-Sign-Classifier-Project/README.md

 ```
 norm_image = (gray_equalized - 128.0)/ 128.0
 ```
-This procedure will enhance the results since the images itself and its information is more meaningful.
+This procedure will enhance the results since the images itselves and their information is more meaningful.

 ### 3. Model Architecture.
 The model used here is inspired in the LeNet architecture which consists in the following: